 Gyantse Dzong Government Chamber

 It is an ancient Tibetan monastery built in the Ming Dynasty, which is also called Dharma Temple.
-Inside the hall, there are many relics as the evidence of British army’s invasion.
+Inside the hall, there are many relics as the evidence of the British army’s invasion.